Are you stuck with a landing page that isn’t performing on your blog?

-This second example above is the NRPT, the National Register of Personal Trainers sending traffic to a personal training course provider, and they show 26.92% conversion rate.
+The second example above is the NRPT, the National Register of Personal Trainers sending traffic to a personal training course provider, and they show a 26.92% conversion rate.

-So, in summary find your referral websites, analyse their users' pain points and give an answer to their question in your landing page.
+So, in summary, find your referral traffic sources, analyse their users’ pain points and give an answer to their question on your landing page.